preesm/preesm.github.io/_tutos/14-clustering.md

 ## Clustering

- The complexity of mapping/scheduling is a NP-complete problem, meaning that the time required to map/schedule an input graph is exponential to its number of actor firings.
+Mapping/scheduling an Synchronous Dataflow Graph (SDFG) is a NP-complete problem, meaning that the time required to map/schedule an input graph is exponential to its number of actor firings.
 A technique can be used to reduce the mapping/scheduling time: this technique is based on graph clustering.
 The disadvantage of clustering is the loss of parallelism information.
 The clustering technique used in PREESM is able to keep data parallelism within a cluster by using OpenMP on top of for-loops.
 In this tutorial, you will learn how to set up a workflow that features clustering technique and apply it to the Sobel project from previous tutorials.

- ##
+ ## Workflow modification